 Teen Challenge Students Learn to Help the Community As Well

 An added prominent sign of growth is an attitude of service and giving to others.
 Teen Challenge strongly encourages community participation and giving through serving.
 Teen Challenge teens serve one another, serve the community and learn to serve the world.
-Service occurs on campus; through field trips to shelters, churches, and parks; and in missions experiences such as building homes for the disadvantaged in Mexico or Haiti.
+Service occurs on campus; through field trips to shelters, churches, and parks; and in missions experiences such as building homes for the disadvantaged.
 Fostering growth in teens means instructing them how to lift up others, and we work hard to lead by example.
 The volunteer work is completely charitable and unpaid.

 Would you please think about looking beyond New Mexico, to see how Teen Challenge’s unique program can bring restoration to your family.
 Of the families we’ve served over the past 30 years, more than eighty percent say that they have experienced restoration.
 To discover more, we invite you to investigate each Teen Challenge program and school listed on the home page of this site.

 If Teen Challenge is not the right fit for your teen, we’ll put you in touch with other boarding schools near New Mexico.
 We’re here to assist you either way.
 Please call or inquire online.